outdreamer/build-a-cure/docs/tasks/examples.md

 	        - abstraction/info
 	        - question/definition

-## standard basic general insight paths (to apply structures to in order to make them specific to a context)
+## standard basic general insight paths (to apply structural interface to in order to make them specific to a context)

 	- trial & error
 	- reverse-engineering